Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 Enhanced Edition games since version 2.0 allow you to create true multiclass kits.
 However, the way how multiclass kits are handled by the game engine requires additional effort to properly deal with kit-specific abilities.

-The ADD_KIT_EX parameter "base_class" can be used to control which class aspect of a multiclass kit is used to apply kit-specific abilities, which means that abilities are only applied when that specific class increases in levels.
+ADD_KIT_EX provides two ways to control which class aspect of a multiclass kit is used to apply kit-specific abilities:

+1) Specify parameters "base_class" and "clab_path":
+"base_class" controls the class aspect used to apply the kit abilities defined in the table specified by "clab_path".
 For this reason it is necessary to specify a class aspect that is covered by the kit's parent multiclass.

-The following single-letter class tokens are supported: F (for Fighter class), P (for Priest class), D (for Druid class), R (for Ranger class), M (for Mage class) and T (for Thief class).
-Alternatively, specify one of the symbolic class
-names: FIGHTER, CLERIC, DRUID, RANGER, MAGE or THIEF.
+The following single-letter class tokens are supported by "base_class": F (for Fighter class), P (for Priest class), D (for Druid class), R (for Ranger class), M (for Mage class) and T (for Thief class).
+Alternatively, specify one of the symbolic class names: FIGHTER, CLERIC, DRUID, RANGER, MAGE or THIEF.
 Numeric class values are supported as well.

+2) Specify any of the clab_base_X parameters:
+The clab_base_X parameters can be used to set a class ability table for a specific base class.
+That way it is possible to assign different ability tables to individual class aspects of a multiclass kit.
+"X" indicates the base class token for [f]ighter, [p]riest, [d]ruid, [r]anger, [m]age and [t]hief.
+For example, for a kit based on the Fighter/Mage/Thief class you can use "clab_base_f", "clab_base_m" and "clab_base_t" to assign individual ability tables to the fighter, mage and thief class aspect respectively.

-It is also possible to override the base class by preceding CLAB table entries with a class token.
+Alternatively, it is also possible to override the base class by preceding CLAB table entries with a class token.
 This token allows you to fine-tune which ability will be applied by which class at level up.
 For example, to specifically assign the CLAB entry "GA_SPCL423" to the thief class aspect (e.g. of a multiclass Fighter/Thief kit), precede it with "T" to create "TGA_SPCL423".

 This feature is very versatile, and can be used in a variety of scenarios.
 Some of the things it can do include:
 - giving a kit to a multiclass character at character creation (e.g. Swashbuckler/Mage).